aabriism/aabriism.github.io/index.md

 * [Discussions.9.Pascal's Wager](philosophy/pascalswager.md)

 ## Why?
+As an atheist who wanted to better understand belief, I asked my self "is there anything I would hope to believe even in the face of contradictory evidence?".
+What began as an exercise in understanding faith became, to my surprise, a foundational belief.

 After years of thinking about this and then trying to live by it, I am the only adherent I know.
 My sons toy with it in varying degrees, but I don't think they would be comfortable saying "I am an Aabriist" partly because it is just a weird thing to do - to have your own religion.
-Yet they have had many discussions with their friends about concepts in these pages, and about Aabriism.
+Yet they have had many discussions with their friends (sometimes in an academic lecture or class setting) about concepts in these pages, and about Aabriism.
 In the end, I have created these pages for myself, for my sons, and to entertain their friends with the dottiness of a sincere old man.